avular-robotics/cerebra_rviz_plugins/README.md

 # Cerebra RViz Plugins

-This repository is made to be simplify the workflow of using RViz with Avular robots.
+This repository is made to simplify the workflow of using RViz with Avular robots.

 The repository provides RViz plugins that display information specific for Avular robots.
-It also contains an convenience `cerebra.rviz` configuration file to set up RViz to show all information that can be used while developing for Avular robots.
+It also contains a convenience `cerebra.rviz` configuration file to set up RViz with displays and panels to visualize topics that are available on Avular robots.

 ## How to use